 The P value tells us how likely it is that the difference between groups occurred by chance rather than because of an effect of treatment.
-For example, if the absolute risk reduction was 4 percent with P = .04, if the study were done 100 times, the risk reduction would be expected to be caused four times by chance alone.
+For example, if the absolute risk reduction was 4% with P = .04, if the study were done 100 times, the risk reduction would be expected to be caused four times by chance alone.
 The confidence interval gives a range and is more clinically useful.
-A 95 percent confidence interval indicates that if the study were repeated 100 times, the study results would fall within this interval 95 times.
-For example, if a study found that a test was 80 percent specific with a 95 percent confidence interval of 74 to 85 percent, the specificity would fall between 74 and 85 percent 95 times if the study were repeated 100 times.
+A 95% confidence interval indicates that if the study were repeated 100 times, the study results would fall within this interval 95 times.
+For example, if a study found that a test was 80% specific with a 95% confidence interval of 74% to 85%, the specificity would fall between 74% and 85% 95 times if the study were repeated 100 times.

 External validity is the extent to which results of a study can be generalized to other persons in other settings, with various conditions, especially "real world" circumstances.
 Internal validity is the extent to which a study measures what it is supposed to measure, and to which the results of a study can be attributed to the intervention of interest, rather than a flaw in the research design.
 In other words, the degree to which one can draw valid conclusions about the causal effects of one variable or another.